 Lie on the floor, lift your legs

 Lie on the floor, lying on your back with your hands at your side and your legs straight.
 Slowly lift your left foot about 10 centimetres off the ground.
 Hold this position for ten seconds, then lower your foot to the ground.
 Repeat this exercise with your right leg.

 Repeat the whole exercise 3 times.

 Lie on the floor, lying on your back.
 Now raise your head and body and try to touch your feet.
 Repeat three times.
 Be careful not to strain yourself whilst doing this exercise.

 Repeat three times.

-Press up that isn’t a press up
+Press-up that isn’t a press-up

-Lie on the floor, face down with your hands under your shoulders and your elbows by your sides, as if you were about to a press-up.
+Lie on the floor, face down with your hands under your shoulders and your elbows by your sides, as if you were about to do a press-up.
 Slowly raise your body until your arms are straight, whilst trying to keep your hips touching the floor.
-When your are unfit, your back will be stiff and you won’t be able to do this (your hips will lift off the floor).
+When you are unfit, your back will be stiff and you won’t be able to do this (your hips will lift off the floor).
 As you get fitter you will be able to do this (my father, at age 62 can do this, so I’m sure you can too!).
 Hold this position for 10 seconds.
 Now lower yourself to the starting position.

 Repeat this exercise 3 times.